LTVA1/klystrack/README.md

 - ~~saving wavegen settings as sort of "synth patches"~~ done in v0.3
 - moving klystrack config file from C:/Users/%USERNAME% to app folder which would make app portable

+Below are links related to original klystrack.
+You will not find my releases there.
+Instead check releases of my fork.

 # klystrack

 Klystrack is a chiptune tracker for making chiptune-like music on a modern computer.